sahithyandev/s3/src/content/docs/computer-architecture/11-pipelining.md

 ### Balanced pipeline

-All the pipeline stages have the same duration.
+A pipeline setup where all stages have the same duration.

 ### Throughput

-Number of instructions coming out of the pipe per unit time.
+Average number of instructions coming out of the pipe per unit time.

 ### Processor cycle